arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

 Learn how to reset the QSPI flash memory for STM32H747-based Arduino devices by uploading a utility sketch.
 The sketch will remove any previous partitioning scheme, and recreate the factory-defined partition scheme.
 Finally, the latest connectivity firmware and TLS certificates are reinstalled.

+You may want to use this procedure to:

+* Restore the factory-defined memory allocation for full support of Arduino IDE or Arduino Cloud.
-This procedure can help resolve issues with storage or connectivity.
+* Resolve issues with storage or connectivity.
+  * To use your device with PLC IDE, you will need to [reinstall the runtime](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license/#3-download-the-runtime).

 Supported devices: